jakemmarsh/angularjs-gulp-browserify-boilerplate/README.md

 angularjs-gulp-browserify-boilerplate
 =====================================
-**:exclamation: Warning: This repo is no longer maintained and I would not recommend starting a new project with it.**
+**:exclamation: Warning: This boilerplate is no longer maintained and I would not recommend starting a new project with it.**

 ---